hasibzunair/learn-mlops/README.md

 ### GCP course todos

-* Deploy gradio ML app on GCP
-* Make REST API with GCP, use old docker API code for this
+* Deploy API on cloud run, call API locally (use old docker API code for this)
-* TBA.
+* Deploy frontend gradio ML app on GCP
+* Train, test and deploy model as an API using all GCP AI components
+* Auto train and deploy?

 ### Resources